-Remember Ma in Little House on the Prairie.
+Remember Ma from Little House on the Prairie?
 Can you think of anyone more idealized?
-She had tons of patience, home-making skills, doctor, childbirthing and childraising skills.
-She took care of cows and chickens and fed her family.
+She had tons of patience, home-making skills, doctor, childbirth and child raising skills.
+She took care of cows and chickens, and fed her family.
 She quilted and made clothes for her family.
 She prayed and sang and taught her children.
 She was good at almost everything.
 But there was one thing she wasn't good at.

 Ma wasn't good at was making friends.

 Because she was a Pioneer Woman, wedded young to a man she barely knew, with 3 children before you could say Kindergarten.
-They set off with small children in a covered wagon walking across miles of prairie.
-She was the wife of an ambitious man who wanted land and lots of it.
+Ma and Pa set off with small children in a covered wagon walking across miles of prairie.
+She was the wife of an ambitious man who wanted land, and lots of it.
 And she didn't make friends mostly because there weren't any to be made.

 We don't really know how Ma felt about things.